The 2016 Vermicomposting Conference

 Francisco Niembro’s talk about the small projects that his company has been doing in Mexico was enlightening.

-He presented pictures and facts that resonated on a personal level.
-This is a good thing that he is doing.
+He presented pictures and facts that resonated on a personal level because this is a good thing that he is doing.

 I enjoyed meeting and talking to the people that were attending the Conference.

-I especially enjoyed meeting and talking face to face with fellow members of the Worm Farming Alliance.
+However, meeting and talking face to face with fellow members of the Worm Farming Alliance was extra special.

 Heather Rinaldi said it best ” The Conference was great but meeting the WFA members was Priceless”.